 Trek Bicycles recently developed within their company an internal brain trust that they are calling Apollo.
-This group they have appointed to the Apollo project includes Trek employees across a full range of fields in engineering, industrial design, graphics and others departments who all have been put on task to re-invent bike design with minimal restraints applied to following existing conventions or standards.
-This Apollo group recently overworked the Superfly SL models, the 100mm travel 29er full-suspension bike and the hardtail model with the goal of building lightest ever Trek race mountain bikes.
+This group they have appointed to the Apollo project includes their employees across a full range of fields in engineering, industrial design, graphics and others departments who all have been put on task to re-invent bike design with minimal restraints applied to following existing conventions or standards.
+This Apollo group recently overworked the Superfly models, the 100mm travel 29er full-suspension bike and the hardtail model with the goal of building lightest ever Trek race mountain bikes.
 Their end result was an impressive weight reduction.
-Trek’s new Superfly SL hardtail frame now has one of the lowest 29er hardtail weights at an extremely impressive 896 grams.
+Their new Superfly hardtail frame now has one of the lowest 29er hardtail weights at an extremely impressive 896 grams.
 That is 1/2 pound, or 254 grams lighter than the current ’12 model.
-The Apollo groups results for the full-suspension SL 100mm now barely registers on the scale as well at just 1,850 grams or 4.1 pounds, 513 grams or just shy of 1 pound less than the 2012 29er SL full-suspension model.
-See more in the newly released Trek Bicycles Video below, and an article on the the new 2013 Superfly SL below the video, enjoy!
+The Apollo groups results for the full-suspension 100mm now barely registers on the scale as well at just 1,850 grams or 4.1 pounds, 513 grams or just shy of 1 pound less than the 2012 full-suspension model.
+See more in the newly released Video below, and an article on the the new 2013 Superfly SL below the video, enjoy!